mglerner/IntroToBiophysics/README.md

 (Chapter 5) Cells moving around in a fluid environment see a *fundamentally* different physical world than you do.
-On a pool table, the inertial forces we learned about in the mechanics part of Physics 125 tell you everything you need to know.
+On a pool table, the inertial forces we learned about in the mechanics part of intro Physics tell you everything you need to know.
 For a bacteria swimming in a lake, inertial forces are far less important than viscous forces.
 The **Reynolds number** is a relationship between speed, size, density and viscosity that characterizes the relationship between these types of forces.
 We'll learn just how different the world is at low Reynolds number, and how life manages to deal with it.
+Ballpark
-Ballpark estimate: 5 class days (more depending on how much interest there is in additional applications).
+estimate: 5 class days (more depending on how much interest there is in additional applications).

 ### Disorder, Entropy and "Free Energy" ###